yux1991/PyRHEED/README.md

 3. Visualize the fit results and generate a report.
 4. Simulate the statistical factor from a Markov process, assuming a certain distribution of step density on a hexagonal surface.
 More details are disscussed in the paper by [Spadacini et al.](https://www.sciencedirect.com/science/article/pii/0039602883904922).
 5. Read the crystal structure from a CIF file and create a customized structure by stacking different crystalline materials together.
 Calculate the diffraction pattern from this structure based on the kinematic diffraction theory.
+6. Simulate the reciprocal 3D structure from a given structure.
+The atomic model can be created within this program.
+It is especially designed to simulate the diffraction from a 2D translational antiphase domain model, see details in the paper by [Lu et al.](https://www.sciencedirect.com/science/article/pii/0039602881905410).

 ## Requirements
+- astropy 3.2.1
+- descartes 1.1.0
 - lxml 4.2.3
 - matplotlib 2.2.2
 - numpy 1.14.5